 I am particularly grateful to people who enable me to correct any misstatements.

 As you enter Westminster Cathedral, you will, if you look at the wall to your left, see two large sheets of brass (bronze?) which purport to give us a list of the chief pastors of the Catholic Church in this country from S Augustine onwards, showing their communion with the See of S Peter.
 (Who compiled it?
 See the thread.
-Interestingly, it claims that the Vicars Apostolic of the London District were chief pastors ... is this true?)
+Interestingly, it claims that the Vicars Apostolic of the London District were chief pastors during the penal days ... is this true?)
 The aim of this list is surely ecclesiological (indeed, polemical and anti-Anglican) and designed to make a claim for the status of the Roman Catholic Particular Churches in England based upon their Communio with the See of S Peter.
 Such a public witness and explicatio of Communio must clearly be held to embody the formal teaching of the Particular Church of Westminster, God bless her.

 What I am interested in is the early fifteenth century, the time when the Great Western Schism had not yet been resolved.
 There were at one point three simultaneous, competing, 'lines' of 'popes': the Roman Popes; the Avignon Popes; and, after the Council of Pisa in 1409 deposed both of them (their depositions were not then accepted by either of them) there were also the Pisan Popes.
-Of course, really there can only be one pope.
+Of course, dogmatic purists will reassure us that really there can only be one pope.
 One of those three prelates was the real pope; the other two were antipopes.
 Obviously, people who adhered to one of the two antipopes, believing him to be the true pope, were in completely good faith and most earnestly desired to be in communion with the Successor of S Peter.
 An argument which attempted to portray them as 'non-papalist' would be dishonest.
 But objectively such adherents were as a matter of fact not in communion with him; they objectively were in schism from the one man whom God (alone!) knows to have been pope.

 Dr E L Mascall observed that there had never been a definitive judgement on which of the three was the genuine 'line' of 'real' popes, and different editions of such works as the Annuario pontificio are not always in agreement; but the de facto consensus is that the Roman popes were the Real Macoy.
 Down to 1409, that is.
 1409 is the year the real fun starts.
 Are you sitting comfortably?